Skip to contents

 )

-prediction = flrn$predict(task, row_ids)
+prediction = flrn$predict(task_test)

 Example: Custom PipeOps